Loans Mortgages

 Rawpixel.com/Adobe Diverse friends enjoying summer party

 With the group funds, some HOAs will hold occasional potlucks or community get-togethers.
-There’s also the opportunity to meet others through volunteering on the HOA board.
+Volunteering on the HOA board is also a great way to meet others.

 These all provide the chance to meet your neighbors and build a sense of community you might not otherwise have.